Remusqs1/AngularCrud/README.md

 This is a pseudo-CRUD (Not a real CRUD because there is no real stored data), very simple, created with angular-cli and deployed on GitHub Pages.

-To see hot it works go to:
+To see how it works go to:
 https://remusqs1.github.io/AngularCrud/

 <!-- To deploy: ng deploy --base-href=https://remusqs1.github.io/AngularCrud/ -->